 SHELTERING AMERICA FOR HALF A CENTURY

 Handi-Hut is an outgrowth of a project by Melrose Displays, a custom metal fabrication company founded by Mel Cohen.
-In 1968, his company was approached by the New York Times approached his company to see if they could build a newsstand for a Times Square street corner that could be operated by a handicapped person.
+In 1968, his company was approached by the New York Times with an unusual request: Develop a newsstand for New York City Street corners…that could be operated by a blind person!

 A new company called Handi-Hut was born.

-As time progressed so did the popularity of Handi-Hut’s prefabricated aluminum shelters, which sold to transit agencies and bus operators around the country.
+As time progressed so did the popularity of Handi-Hut’s prefabricated aluminum and glass shelters, which sold to transit agencies and bus operators around the country.

 In April of 2019, Handi-Hut was purchased by Richard Cohen, Mel Cohen’s son and founder of Velodome Shelters.
 Velodome is a recognized leader in the design and production of innovative bicycle parking shelters, secure bike racks and bike storage equipment.
-The companies were merged the following year, retaining the Handi-Hut corporate name.
+In September of 2021, Richard merged the companies while retaining the Handi-Hut corporate name.

 The combination of Handi-Hut and Velodome Shelters creates new synergies in design, engineering, manufacturing as well as administrative efficiencies.
-Both companies have been focused on building infrastructure that provides transportation alternatives to automobiles – whether by bicycle or mass transit – and combat global warming by helping to reduce CO2 emissions from automobiles.
+Both companies build infrastructure that provides transportation alternatives to automobiles – whether by bicycle or mass transit – and combat global warming by helping to reduce CO2 emissions from automobiles.

 Today, we’re expanding to support sustainability programs and the continued demands for better transit options within the community.
-We still provide old-fashioned customer service and innovative solutions, and adhere to our founding values of producing high-quality, modular products that are attractive, durable, economical to ship, and easy to assemble at an excellent value.
+We still provide old-fashioned customer service and innovative solutions, and adhere to our founding values of producing high-quality, modular products that are attractive, versatile, durable, and easy to assemble.
+At an excellent value.